Thrombin receptor: Tissue distribution

 Thrombin receptors are also differentially expressed in cell types, e.g. PAR1 is expressed in fibroblasts, smooth muscle cells, sensory neurons and glial cells, whereas the other two are less clearly defined.

 There are various roles depending on location of activation.
 Fibroblasts and smooth muscle cells induces growth factor and matrix production, migration and proliferation.
 Sensory neurons induces proliferation and release of neuroactive agents.

 Regulation of signaling

-Desensitization and Internalization
+Desensitization and internalization

 Initial desensitization due to rapid phosphorylation of activated receptors by kinases, which increases affinity for arrestin.
 Arrestin prevents protein-receptor interaction and the receptor becomes dephosphorylated and inhibited from signaling.
 This is a sufficient and rapid form of termination of PAR signaling.
 Irreversibly activated PAR1 is internalized and terminated from further signaling by clathrin-mediated endocytosis and lysosome degradation, preventing replenishment at the cell surface.

+Biased signaling is a form of regulating thrombin receptors by allowing specific ligands to activate certain pathways.
+It is known that thrombin activates PAR1 signaling, which can activate many pathways involving the G-protein-coupled receptors, however, with biased signaling it is different.
+Biased antagonists made for thrombin receptors are important for therapeutical therapies that can treat different inflammatory-related diseases.
+There have been studies of PAR-1 inhibitors, vorapaxar and atopaxar, which could provide an alternative treatment for atherothrombotic disease.